-The Art History Department is committed to providing students with a broad and varied understanding of world art traditions, and to fostering an approach to interpreting art based on sound critical thinking, analytical skills, and an awareness of historical context.
+The Department of Art History is committed to providing students with a broad and varied understanding of world art traditions, and to fostering an approach to interpreting art, based on sound critical thinking, analytical skills, and an awareness of historical context.

-The Art History department is dedicated to the teaching of undergraduates.
+The Department of Art History is dedicated to the teaching of undergraduates.
 Small class sizes, usually comprised of fifteen to thirty-five students, allow for individual attention and close interaction with faculty and other students.
 All courses count toward the liberal arts requirement.

 To find out what you can do with this major, click here.

 Want to Help Art History Make a Difference?